sha1n/gompute/README.md

 }

-// bufferSize determines how many items can be enqueued before new items are rejected chainProcessor := NewChainProcessor(bufferSize,
+// MaxQueueLength determines how many items can be enqueued before new items are rejected chainProcessor := NewChainProcessorBuilder().
-    processingNode1,
-    ...
-    processingNodeN)
+	WithMaxQueueLength(maxQueueLength).
+	WithMaxWorkers(runtime.NumCPU()). // optional: runtime.NumCPU() is the default
+	AppendProcessNodes(processingNode1, processingNode2).
+	AppendProcessNodes(...).
+	AppendProcessNodes(processingNodeN).
+	Build()

 // the processor must be started before items can be submitted chainProcessor.Start()